CosmoStat/shapepipe/docs/source/pipeline_tutorial.md

 `ShapePipe` splits the processing of CFIS images into several parts:
-These are the retrieval and preparation of input images, processing of single exposures, processing of tile images, creation and upload (optional) of final shear catalogues.
+These are the retrieval and preparation of input images, processing of single exposures, processing of tile images, creation and upload (optional) of _final_ shape catalogues.

 The following flowchart visualised the processing parts and steps.